 Requirements for an eVisa application include having a valid Indonesian passport.
 The passport must have at least one blank page left for the stamps issued upon entry to Myanmar.
 Additionally, the passport must be valid for at least 6 months after entering the country.
 If this is not the case, a new passport has to be obtained before applying for a visa.

 Travelers from Indonesia to Myanmar also need a valid payment card, either debit or credit, to pay for the visa processing fee online.
-This fee depends on the visa type and is slightly different for tourist and business visas, which allow for different durations of stay in Myanmar.
+This fee depends on the Burmese visa types and is slightly different for tourist and business visas, which allow for different durations of stay in Myanmar.